Spotifyd/spotifyd/README.md

 Travis CI builds binaries for systems running Linux on AMD64 and ARMv7, which should run on Raspberry Pi model 2 and 3.
 The binaries can be found [here](https://github.com/Spotifyd/spotifyd/releases/latest).
 Other systems have to build from source for now.
+You will need the ALSA package for your distribution, e.g. libasound2-dev on Ubuntu.

 ## Build from source
 The [Rust compiler and Cargo package](https://www.rust-lang.org/en-US/)